wp-plugins/slide2comment/readme.txt

 Tags: comments, anti, spam, slider, sexy
 Requires at least: 2.0.2
 Tested up to: 2.9
-Stable tag: 1.0
+Stable tag: 1.4.11

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Sexy Slider to protect your blog against spam.

 == Description ==

 My aim was it to build an anti-spam captcha which just look awesome and people have fun to use it.
-I found an iPhone-like slider at Aboone which is just what I've searched for.
-I implement a Wordpress captcha, which mark all comments as spam, if you haven't use the slider before.
+Not like these stupid and annoying "What-is-2-plus-3" ones.
+Founding an iPhone-like slider at <a href="http://www.aboone.com/javascript-iphone-lock-slider-with-jquery">Aboone</a> which is just what I've searched for, I starteted to work.
+With this plugin you have the possibility to add a <b>sexy slider</b> to your comments, which mark all comments as spam, if you haven't use the slider before.
 Hope you enjoy it!

+This is my <b>first plugin</b>, so I will be very thankful if I get feedback!

+= Plans for next versions: =
+* better Hashsystem
+* <strike>Adminpanel</strike> done!
+* <strike>unique sliders with easy CSS or Options</strike> done!
+* <strike>noClick for Sliding</strike> done!
+* <strike>make it more compatible for older versions</strike> done!
+* sexy Captcha for noJS-Users
+* (WYSISWG Editor?
+May need help ;) )

 == Installation ==